Configure the DeepgramClientOptions to enable KeepAlive for maintaining the WebSocket connection (only if necessary to your scenario)

 Parameters

 Additional options can be provided for streaming transcriptions when the websocket start() function is called.
-They are provided by delcaring a LiveOptions object.
-Each of these parameters map to a feature in the Deepgram API.
-Reference the features documentation to learn what features may be appropriate for your request.
+They are provided by declaring a LiveOptions object.
+Each of these parameters maps to a feature in the Deepgram API.
+Reference the features documentation to learn the appropriate features for your request.

 Declaring a Deepgram Websocket

-The listen.live function declares a websocket object to the Deepgram API.
+The listen package declares a websocket object to the Deepgram API.

 # Create a websocket connection using the DEEPGRAM_API_KEY from environment variables